trev0rclarke/SixthManAssets/README.md

-# SixthManAssets
+# 6M Assets
-Image Assets and other potential resources for Android: Sixth Man
+All drawable assets used in 6th Man Android Application

+- By Trevor Clarke